Which planets are close to the Moon?

 The conjunction occurs when Two celestial bodies share the same right ascension or apparent ecliptic longitude in the skyWhile the phrases "conjunction" and "closest approximation" are frequently used interchangeably in common speech, the term conjunction has a more precise definition and does not invariably coincide with every appulse.

-Conjunctions between the Moon and planets are common.
+Conjunctions between the Moon and the planets are common.
 Every 27,3 days, our natural satellite passes through a narrow section of the sky aligned with the ecliptic, where it interacts with several planets.
-However, planetary conjunctions occur less regularly.
+Planetary conjunctions, on the other hand, occur less regularly.
+More details about the Moon's movements can be found at (https://www.meteorologiaenred.com/rotary-movements-of-the-moon.html).

 Concealment